blaire9989/BEMsim3D/README.md

 For any questions on the code base, please contact the author at yy735@cornell.edu.

+Full-wave simulations are in general slow and require intense computations.
+The following suggestions / facts may be helpful:

-Full-wave simulations are in general slow.
-It is recommended to run these simulations on large-scale platforms with at least 4 GPUs available.
+(a) It is recommended to run these simulations on large-scale platforms with at least 4 GPUs available.
 The average simulation time estimations reported in our paper correspond to simulations done with 4 Nvidia RTX 3090 GPUs.

-These time estimations may imply that running simulations corresponding to a collection of wavelengths and incident directions may take many hours.
+(b) Running simulations corresponding to a collection of wavelengths and incident directions may take many hours, even days.

+(c) When running simulations using shared resources (e.g. Linux clusters), using job scheduling (e.g. with [SLURM](https://nesi.github.io/hpc_training/lessons/pan/job-scheduler/)) may be preferred over running in interactive mode, since heavy jobs might be killed before completion.